bmrb-io/BMRB-API/README.md

 * `threshold` Only has meaning in conjunction with `shift`.
 Specifies the search threshold for a shift.
 * `database` The database to search.
 Macromolecules or metabolomics.
+* `conditions` Set this parameter to any value and two additional columns will be
+returned: the pH and the temperature in kelvin associated with the chemical shift.
+If those values are not available they will be returned as null.

 Examples: